Spend a Weekend in Windsor: Cafés, Independent Shops & Riverside Walks

 The Old Curiosity Shop

 This charming little shop feels like something straight out of a Dickens novel.
 Full of vintage items, eclectic décor, and unique gifts, it’s a haven for those who enjoy one-of-a-kind finds.
 The Old Curiosity Shop is a bit off the main street, but its tucked-away location only adds to the allure.
 You can find everything from handpicked local pottery to antique silverware and art prints.
-Whether you're looking for a thoughtful gift or simply enjoy wandering through small, independent shops, this spot offers plenty of inspiration and character.
+If you enjoy wandering through small, independent shops, this spot offers plenty of inspiration and character.

 The Old Curiosity Shop